Cluster-DE/cariad-eng-it-frame-wp02/readme.md

 - **Keycloak Clustering:** Multiple Keycloak instances with session replication.
 - **Geographical Distribution:** Deploy instances in different data centers to mitigate localized failures.
 - **Load Balancing:** Use of load balancers to distribute traffic and detect failed instances.
 - **Private Public Cloud Replication**:  We propose implementing a hybrid cloud strategy with failover capabilities.
-This approach involves replicating critical services and data across both the private cloud and Azure, ensuring continuity of operations even if one environment experiences an outage.
+This approach involves replicating critical services and data across both the public and private cloud, ensuring continuity of operations even if one environment experiences an outage.

 ### Failover Mechanisms